rkejriw/cse15l-lab-reports/LabReport3.md

 The `find` command is used to search for files and directories.

-For this Lab Report, I will be using 4 command-line options for the command **find**:
+For this Lab Report, I will be using 4 command-line options for the command `find`:
 1. find -iname
 2. find -type
 3. find -print
 4. find -size +N/-N

 ## find -iname

-*
+The command-line option `find -iname` is used to search for files and directories with a specifc name but unlike `find -name`, `find -iname` is **not** case sensitive.
+This is useful becuase we don't have to always keep in mind about lower casing or upper casing while giving in the command.

-example 1:
+Example 1:
 ```
 [cs15lsp23eh@ieng6-203]:911report:152$ find -iname "C*P*.txt"
 ./chapter-1.txt